List of winners of the EFL Championship and predecessors

 A national second tier of English league football was established in 1892–93, at the demise of Football Alliance, as the Second Division.
 In 1992, with the departure of the then First Division clubs to become the Premier League, the second tier became known as the First Division.
 In 2004 it was re-branded as the Football League Championship before it was renamed the EFL Championship in 2016.

-The current champions of the league are Leeds United, having clinched the title on goal difference on the final day of the 2024–25 season.
-Leeds and Burnley both finished on 100 points, the first time two teams have reached this milestone in the same season in the history of the English league.
+The current champions of the league are Coventry City, having clinched the title with two matches to spare in the 2025–26 season.